Johnny Manziel

+After being redshirted in 2011, Manziel became the Aggies' starter during his freshman season and set several FBS and SEC records en route to a victory in the 2013 Cotton Bowl Classic.
+In addition to winning the Heisman, he was the first freshman to receive the Manning and Davey O'Brien awards.
+He was also named SEC Male Athlete of the Year in 2013.
+Following his sophomore year, Manziel declared for the NFL.

+Manziel was selected by the Browns in the first round of the 2014 NFL draft, but his tenure was marked by inconsistent play and off-field controversies, leading to his release ahead of the 2016 season.
+He pursued a comeback in 2018 with the Hamilton Tiger-Cats and Montreal Alouettes of the CFL before being banned from the league the following year for violating his contract.
+Shortly after his CFL release, Manziel joined the Memphis Express of the AAF, appearing in two games until the AAF suspended operations.
+Manziel last played professionally in FCF for the Zappers from 2021 to 2022.

 Early life

 Manziel was born in Tyler, Texas, on December 6, 1992, to Michelle (née Liberato) and Paul Manziel.
 He has a younger sister named Meri.

 Manziel's paternal great-great-grandfather Joseph immigrated to the United States, in 1907, from Lebanon and settled in Louisiana.
 He is of Italian descent on his maternal side.

 Manziel grew up playing a variety of sports, including football, basketball, baseball, and golf.
 At Tivy High School in Kerrville, Texas, he focused on baseball and football.
 However, in football, sportswriters, coaches, and parents said he "achieved folk hero status" and was compared to quarterbacks like Brett Favre, Michael Vick, and Drew Brees.